noraeisner/LATTE/READMEpip.md

 #### MPI example

 If you have a computer with multiple cores you can generate multiple reports in one go by paralizing the code.
-There is an example scipt for how this can be done, although I caution that the code may have to be adapted to work with your operating system.
+There is an example scipt for how this can be done on the github page, although I caution that the code may have to be adapted to work with your operating system.

 The MPI code requires an input file (see 'example_input_file.csv').
 In order to keep track of the targets that have been processed, the code generates a manifest file listing some of the information of the processed targets such as the transit-event times, the RA, Dec, sectors, TMag, Teff, whether it's a TOI and the link to the TCE report if it's available.